John D. Petersen: University of Tennessee system President

 Petersen announced his departure from the University of Tennessee presidency in February 2009, taking administrative leave beginning March 1 of that year and resigning effective June 30.
 Jan Simek became interim president.

 Post-Tennessee career

-Since leaving the University of Tennessee in 2009, Petersen has been a consultant.
-He also serves as executive director of the RTP Solar Fuels Project of the Research Technology Energy Consortium, a consortium of Duke University, North Carolina State University, Research Triangle Institute and the University of North Carolina-Chapel Hill that seeks to use solar energy to create liquid fuels.
-On 1 August 2012, he became the Executive Director of the International Union of Pure and Applied Chemistry (IUPAC).
+After leaving the University of Tennessee in 2009, Petersen was a consultant.
+He also served as executive director of the RTP Solar Fuels Project of the Research Technology Energy Consortium, a consortium of Duke University, North Carolina State University, Research Triangle Institute and the University of North Carolina-Chapel Hill that seeks to use solar energy to create liquid fuels.
+On August 1, 2012, he became the Executive Director of the International Union of Pure and Applied Chemistry (IUPAC).